Director of Primary Care and Community Transformation and National Lead for the Neighbourhood Health Implementation ProgrammeNHS England

 Population health management provides powerful insights into the health needs of communities, but how has this been translated into meaningful action?

-This session brings together NHS leaders and innovators to explore practical strategies which have moved for moving from data-driven insight to delivery — shifting primary care from traditional primary care network models toward neighbourhood working and care closer to home.
+This session brings together NHS leaders and innovators to explore practical strategies for moving from data-driven insight to delivery — shifting primary care from traditional primary care network models toward neighbourhood working and care closer to home.

 12.20 - 13.30pm